Action of 4 April 1941: Thor

 During the 1930s, the Kriegsmarine had paid banana plantations in Central America to have banana boats built by German yards, suitable for quick conversion for navy use.
 Such ships were faster than average freighters [18 kn] and sat lower in the water, making smaller targets.
-The Oldenburg-Portugiesische Dampfschiffahrtsgesellschaft (OPDR) banana boat Santa Cruz (3,862 Gross register tons [GRT]) was taken over by the Kriegsmarine and converted into the auxiliary cruiser Thor (HSK-4 or Schiff 10 to the Kriegsmarine, Raider E to the Admiralty) by Deutsche Werft AG.
+The Oldenburg-Portugiesische Dampfschiffahrtsgesellschaft (OPDR, Oldenburg-Portuguese Steamship Company) banana boat Santa Cruz (3,862 gross register tons [GRT]) was taken over by the Kriegsmarine and converted into the auxiliary cruiser Thor (HSK-4 or Schiff 10 to the Kriegsmarine, Raider E to the Admiralty) by Deutsche Werft AG.
 The ship was armed with six 150 mm guns, one 60 mm gun, two 37 mm Flak, four 20 mm Flak and four 533 mm torpedo tubes.
-The raider also carried an Arado Ar 196A-1 floatplane for reconnaissance and had a complement of 349 officers and crew.
+The raider also carried an Arado Ar 196A-1 floatplane for reconnaissance and had a crew of 349.